Woman found dead after house fire in Jefferson County

 Shumaker said an autopsy was completed on Sunday, but a cause of death is still pending at this time.

-On scene of the emergency were the Jefferson County Coroner’s Office, PSP Fire Marshal Unit, Big Run Fire Department, Sykesville Fire Department, Reynoldsville Fire Department, Brady Township Fire Department, Sandy Township Fire Department, DuBois Fire Department, Punxsutawney Fire Department, McCalmont Township Fire Department, Du-San EMS, Sykesville EMS, and Jefferson County EMS.
+On scene were the Jefferson County Coroner’s Office, PSP Fire Marshal Unit, Big Run Fire Dept., Sykesville Fire Dept., Reynoldsville Fire Dept., Brady Township Fire Dept., Sandy Township Fire Dept., DuBois Fire Dept., Punxsutawney Fire Dept., McCalmont Township Fire Dept., Du-San EMS, Sykesville EMS and Jefferson County EMS.